james-door/cv/src/personalProjectsMarkup/website.md

     flex-shrink: 1;
 }
 ```
-When the width of the display is below `css•650px` then I change the `css•max-width` to be caclulated using `css•35ch`, which is more readable for smaller displays.
+When the width of the display is below `css•650px` then I change the `css•max-width` to be calculated using `css•35ch`, which is more readable for smaller displays.
 Moreover, the padding is adjusted as the dark mode button is flipped from being horizontal to vertical so the body content can have more room.

 ```CSS {numberLines: 82,filePath:{path:'cv/src/styles/global.css',link:'https://github.com/james-door/cv/blob/main/src/styles/global.css'}}